October 2008 Archives

 The pond begins

 The pond is officially underway.
-Thanks to Craigslist, we found someone who was getting rid of huge rocks from their yard, and another person wanting to get rid of an old hot tub shell (and yes, we hauled it all).
+Thanks to Craigslist, we found someone who was getting rid of a tremendous number of huge rocks from their yard, and another person wanting to get rid of an old hot-tub shell.
 We are recycling the shell into a pond for our backyard.
-We'd love to go even bigger with our pond, but because of the dogs, we need to have a partially raised pond in the hopes that we can keep the dogs out (I said, HOPE).
-The hot tub shell should be perfect for the job, plus we get to save a major piece of trash from having to go the landfill.
+We’d love to go even bigger with our pond, but because of the dogs, we need to have a partially raised pond in the hopes that we can keep the dogs out (ha).
+The hot-tub shell should be perfect for the job, plus we get to save a major piece of trash from having to go the landfill.

 The pond beginsThe butterfly garden has a few more plants.
-If all goes well, these plants will be huge next year, supplemented as well by spring-blooming plants.
+If all goes well, these plants will be much larger next year, supplemented as well by spring-blooming plants.

 Butterfly garden 12-19-08The first removal of an invasive Nandina also happened this weekend.
 One down, fifty to go!
 Okay, hopefully not that many.
 But lots.